nateGeorge/udacity_dend_p3_spark_project/README.md

 `workspace_prototyping.ipynb` -- jupyter notebook for running the same thing as `etl.py` on the Udacity workspace

 `copy_to_s3.sh` -- copies files from HDFS to S3 bucket.
 Writing parquet to HDFS then copying with s3-dist-copy to S3 is much faster than writing parquet files directly to the S3 bucket.
+Run `time ./copy_to_s3.sh` to see how long the process takes (after making it executable with `sudo chmod a+x copy_to_s3.sh`)

 ## Other discussion